fedesemeraro/SlicerTomoSAM/README.md

 - Drag and drop the image into Slicer, which will automatically import the embeddings as well
 - Add include-points in one of the three slice viewers (Red/Green/Yellow) to create a mask and exclude-points to refine it
 - Once one point is added, the selected slice is frozen until no points exist or the `Accept Mask` button is pressed
-- Add as many segments as you have objects by clicking on `New Segment`
+- Add as many segments as you have objects by clicking on `Add Segment`

-Note that you can further modify the masks created in TomoSAM using the widgets in the `Segment Editor`, e.g. fill between slices.
+Note that you can further modify the masks created in TomoSAM using the widgets in the `Segment Editor`, e.g. Paint or Erase

 ## Citation